dkettman/cs_lab/README.md

   - SQL (Server 2022 Core)
     - SQL Server 2022
   - Util (Server 2022 Desktop)
-    - Used for utilities needed in the lab
+    - Used for utilities needed in the lab (DE, RMQ, etc.)
+  - Web01 (Server 2022 Desktop)
+    - Used for IIS

 Check out the files in cookbooks/cs_lab/recipies for the recipies.
 You can change SOME settings in cookbooks/cs_lab/attributes/default.rb, but don't go making too many changes.